Buying real estate in Mexico?

 Sources: PR Newswire, Ledger Insights, U.Today, Chambers Practice Guides

-5) U.S.-Mexico border states will experience skyrocketing home prices due to booming industrial growth and surging cross-border trade
+5) Home prices in U.S.-Mexico border states will rise due to industrial growth and increased cross-border trade

 The U.S.-Mexico border states are seeing rising home prices due to new industrial growth and cross-border trade.

-Industrial investments are reshaping these regions, with foreign companies setting up shop and creating a need for more housing.
-By 2024, 6.7 million square meters of industrial space is expected, especially in the Northeast, Central, and Northwest areas.
-This influx includes at least 450 foreign companies arriving between 2024 and 2025, bringing workers and their families who need places to live.
+Industrial investments are a big part of this story.
+Foreign companies are setting up shop in Mexico, with 6.7 million square meters of industrial space expected by 2024.
+This is happening mainly in the Northeast, Central, and Northwest regions.
+With at least 450 foreign companies expected to arrive between 2024 and 2025, there's a natural uptick in housing demand as workers and their families move in.

-Cross-border trade is another big player here.
-In 2023, trade between the U.S. and Mexico hit almost $800 billion, with Mexico as the top U.S. trading partner.
-Laredo, Texas, stood out as the leading international trade gateway, handling $320 billion in trade.
-This bustling trade scene is creating jobs and, in turn, boosting the housing market.
+Cross-border trade is another key player.
+In 2023, trade between the U.S. and Mexico hit almost $800 billion, making Mexico the top U.S. trading partner.
+Laredo, Texas, stood out as the No. 1 international trade gateway, with $320 billion in trade that year.
+This bustling trade activity is boosting the economy in border areas, pushing home prices up as more people want to live near these economic centers.

 Make a profitable investment in Mexico